-Despite what the average consumer sees from using apps such as Facebook, Uber, and Airbnb, the majority of today’s consumer and business applications do not use bleeding-edge technology.
+Despite what the average consumer perceives by using apps such as Facebook, Uber and Airbnb, the majority of today’s consumer and business applications do not use bleeding-edge technology.
 Unfortunately, the use of older technology and development practices can lead to significant challenges for companies, often leading to the need for a complete software rewrite.

 But it’s not as simple as saying “let’s rewrite the application from scratch.”
-There are different approaches you can take to a software rewrite, each of which affects the process, team and time it takes to get the rewrite done.
-To know which one will work for you, let’s examine the process of rewriting a software application: what it means, how you can do it and how long it could take.
+There are different approaches you can take to a software rewrite, each of which affects the process, team and time it takes to complete.
+To know which approach will work for you, let’s examine the process of rewriting a software application: what it means, how you can do it and how long it could take.

 Understanding technical debt

 How often have you, as a business user, asked yourself, “Why doesn’t this app work the way I want it to?”
-Many of the underlying issues of why software applications can’t progress to meet modern needs in terms of functionality, speed, performance, security, etc. are tied to a software development term called technical debt.
+Many of the underlying issues with legacy software applications are tied to a software development term called technical debt.

-Technical debt is a term software developers use when they have to make compromises on code or design to get the project done.
-These compromises have the potential to affect maintenance, testing, and future development.
-As such, it represents a price that must be paid in the future, either to fix the underlying issue or continue to pay an ongoing cost because it remains unaddressed.
-Technical debt is also often related to things like a lack of documentation, certain development practices, and even the types of third-party tools used.
+As such, technical debt represents a price that must be paid in the future, either to fix the underlying issue or continue to pay an ongoing cost because it remains unaddressed.
+Technical debt is also often related to things like a lack of documentation, certain development practices and even the types of third-party tools used.

 Just like financial debt, technical debt is not inherently a bad thing.
 It’s only bad when it’s irresponsibly managed (we’re looking at you, Great Recession).
-Technical debt is the implied cost associated with the decisions made during software development that affect the future.
 While people have attempted to try to calculate the actual cost of technical debt, the attempt is usually fraught with underlying errors and is often an attempt by unsophisticated technology leaders who have ulterior agendas.

 Also, like financial debt, ignoring technical debt gets exponentially worse as time goes on.
-Those who choose to actively or passively ignore it will eventually need to repay it or file for bankruptcy (which effectively means starting all over and rewriting the application).
+Those who choose to actively or passively ignore it will eventually need to repay it or file for bankruptcy (which, in the context of technology,effectively means starting all over and rewriting the application).

 One of the main reasons software is rarely “done” is because the environment in which applications operate changes at a faster pace than the software does.